Careers360 Logo

 Indirect development refers to when the larval stage is present in the development of the organism which does not resemble the adult.
 In other words, when the young ones

-d) Coelomates are the animal possessing no coelom whereas Pseudocoelomates are the animals with the body cavity, which is lined by mesoderm rather than mesoderm, is
+d) Coelomates are the animal possessing no coelom whereas Pseudocoelomates are animals with a body cavity, which is lined by mesoderm rather than mesoderm, is present in between ectoderm and endoderm.

-e) The nerve cord is a strand comprising of solid nervous tissue while the notochord is a rod-like structure which is mesodermally derived and is formed on the dorsal side during embryonic development.
+e) The nerve cord is a strand comprising solid nervous tissue while the notochord is a rod-like structure which is mesodermally derived and is formed on the dorsal side during embryonic development.

 Question:9